 Besides, you may also notice that there are only 3 shooting option buttons: Settings, Timer, and Aspect ratio (photo size).

-Compared to those for the Auto (Photo) mode, the Galaxy S10 camera night mode does not support flash and camera effects.
+Compared to those for the Auto (Photo) mode, the new camera night mode does not support flash and camera effects.

 When you are ready, you can tap the shutter button normally to take photos.

-Please note the night mode does NOT support burst shooting.
+Please note the night mode does NOT support burst shooting as well.
 If you hold (long press) the button, only one photo will be taken when you release the button.

-Because the Galaxy S10 camera night mode needs to take a few snapshots to compose the photo, it will take a while to process and save.
+Because the camera night mode needs to take a few snapshots to compose the photo, it will take a while to process and save.

 The difference between night mode and the Bright Night on Galaxy S10?